dominicddl/EcoTrack/README.md

 #### Description

 The Rewards feature in EcoTrack motivates users to engage in sustainable actions by awarding points for activities such as reporting waste or collecting litter.
 Users accumulate points, which are tracked as transactions and reflected in their reward balance.
 These points can be redeemed for various rewards, such as vouchers or eco-friendly products, which are displayed in a catalog.
-As of milestone 2, this has yet to be implemented.
 The Rewards page provides a clear overview of the user's current balance, recent transactions, and available rewards, making the system transparent and engaging.

 ---